Fire and EMS departments grapple with long ambulance waits at hospitals amid latest covid surge

 “These are extraordinary times.
 We’re in a 20-month response to an event, with the pandemic, that’s stressed our workforce, it’s stressed our health-care system and it’s stressed our community,” D.C.
 Fire Chief John A. Donnelly Sr. said.

-Nearly 17 percent of the department, or 345 fire and emergency personnel, were out as of Thursday morning because they had tested positive for coronavirus or were quarantining due to exposure, according to data from D.C.
+Nearly 17 percent of the department’s employees, or 345 fire and emergency personnel, were out as of Thursday morning because they had tested positive for the coronavirus or were quarantining because of exposure, according to data from D.C.
 Fire and EMS.

-With the current surge of cases, Donnelly said there have been cases where staff members have tested positive or become sick during a shift and the department has had to place a unit “out of service.”
-The chief said there has been no staffing shortages as others from the 2,000-plus member department have been able to fill in, but it does stress the system that has been working in mandatory overtime mode.
+With the current surge of cases, Donnelly said, there have been cases in which staff members have tested positive or become sick during a shift and the department has had to place a unit “out of service.”
+The chief said there have been no staffing shortages, as others from the department of over 2,000 have been able to fill in, but it does stress the system that has been working in mandatory overtime mode.

 “We are designed to be able to expand and cover for people that are out, that have absences.
 That’s sort of a byproduct of the four shifts that we work.
 We always have people in reserve,” Donnelly said.